raphoester/sqlboilerplate/README.md

-# SQLBoilerplate: SQlBoiler setup made easy
+# SQLBoilerplate: SQLBoiler setup made easy

 Setting up [sqlboiler](github.com/volatiletech/sqlboiler) can be a pain in the ass.